paser-group/continuous-secsoft/fall2024/workshops/w1-req/instruct.md

 - Use `ollama`, `Llama-CPI` and `LM-Studio` to start the LLM server locally
 - Download and Deploy the LLM models `starcoder2-15b-instruct-v0.1-GGUF` and `Meta-Llama-3.1-8B-Claude-iMat-GGUF` locally
 - Use `Continue` plugin in the `Intellij` and `VSCode` IDEA to integrate the LLM models deployed through `ollama/LM studio/llama-cpi` into your code.
-- Apply `/explain-code`, `/test-code` features of the `Continuous` plugin to interact with your source code.
+- Apply `/explain-code`, `/test-code` features of the `Continue` plugin to interact with your source code.
 - Demo will be recorded and shared on CANVAS.